 All of us at the MICA Office of International Education wish you continued health and wellness during this unprecedented time.
 For further details about this decision, please refer to the Provost's October 6, 2020, campus communication below.

-Although study abroad and exchange programming has been canceled for fall 2020 due to COVID-19, the Office of International Education and our international partners look optimistically to accepting your applications for Spring 2021.
+Although study abroad and exchange programming has been canceled for spring 2121 due to COVID-19, the Office of International Education and our international partners look optimistically to accepting your applications for fall 2021.

 In collaboration with MICA leadership and our international partners, the OIE will monitor and evaluate the state of affairs regarding COVID-19, offering our students up-to-date information on the availability of programs and potential alternatives.
-As a way to ensure your health and safety, the OIE will provide all students with virtual group and individualized advising - please read the next section (below) for further details.
+As a way to ensure your health and safety, the OIE will provide all students with virtual group, individualized advising, and information sessions - please read the next section (below) for further details.

 For more information on MICA's response to COVID-19 as it relates to international affairs, and matters concerning the MICA community, please visit the link below.